habedi/PracticalMachineLearning/README.md

 * [Bokeh](https://bokeh.pydata.org/en/latest/): An interactive high-level data visualization library
 * [Matplotlib](https://matplotlib.org/): A compelling data visualization library, More low-level than other visualization libs
 * [Graph Tool](https://graph-tool.skewed.de/): A fast and powerful library for working with graphs in Python.
 It's developed on top of Boost C++ libraries, so consequently, it's very efficient
-* [NetworkX](https://networkx.github.io/): A Python module for Complex Network modelling and analysis, Very easy-to-use but may be slow on times because it's in pure Python
+* [NetworkX](https://networkx.github.io/): A Python module for Complex Network modeling and analysis, Very easy-to-use but may be slow occasionally because it's in pure Python
 * [TensorFlow](https://github.com/tensorflow/tensorflow): Low-level library for creating deep artificial neural networks, works both on CPU and GPU.
-Usually, you use TF in conjunction with a library with higher-level API exposing TF's functionalities like Keras
+Usually, you use TF in conjunction with a library with a higher-level API exposing TF's functionalities like Keras
 * [Keras](https://keras.io/): "Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano" - Keras's website
 * [NLTK](http://www.nltk.org/): Swiss Army knife tool for text processing in Python
 * [Pattern](https://www.clips.uantwerpen.be/pattern): Another good text processing library for Python
 * [IPython](https://ipython.org/)
 * [Orange](https://orange.biolab.si/): Orange is a general-purpose data mining and analysis tool also library that lets you develop machine learning pipelines just by a few dragging and dropping
 * [Theano](http://deeplearning.net/software/theano/)
-* [CatBoost](https://github.com/catboost/catboost): Yandex's implementation of Gradient Boosting on Decision Trees; it supports categorical features out of the box
+* [CatBoost](https://github.com/catboost/catboost): Yandex's implementation of Gradient Boosting on Decision Trees.
+It supports categorical features out of the box
 * [XGboost](https://github.com/dmlc/xgboost): Original XGBOOST library, A very efficient Gradient Boosting library with extra regularisation
 * [Mlxtend](https://github.com/rasbt/mlxtend): A great Data Mining and Machine Learning library with
-* [NetworKit](https://networkit.iti.kit.edu/): A very high-performance graph processing and analysis toolkit, written in C++ and uses OpenMP, so it is very fast on multicore computers
+* [NetworKit](https://networkit.iti.kit.edu/): A very high-performance graph processing and analysis toolkit written in C++ and uses OpenMP, so it is very fast on multicore computers
 * [Eli5](https://github.com/TeamHG-Memex/eli5)
 * [Pandasql](https://github.com/yhat/pandasql)
 * [Dask](https://github.com/dask/dask): A fast data manipulation library with out-of-core handling of the data, Suited for a distributed environment, Its API is (exactly)compatible with Pandas' API